zero01101/openOutpaint/README.md

 - saves your preferences/imported images to browser localstorage for maximum convenience
 - reset to defaults button to unsave your preferences if things go squirrely
 - floating navigable undo/redo palette with ctrl+z/y keyboard shortcuts for additional maximum convenience and desquirreliness
-- _all this and much more for the low, low price of just owning a capable GPU already!_
+- _all this and much more for the low, low price of simply already owning an expensive GPU!_

 ## operation